 Proving a case in which you want an award of child support to be increased

-Suppose that you are the parent who is receiving child support on behalf of a child.
+Suppose that you are the parent receiving child support on behalf of a child.
 At the time of your divorce, your daughter was four years old.

-Not quite in school full time and not yet involved in any extracurricular activities that cost additional sums of money.
-The child support ordered at the time of your divorce worked well for you and there have been no issues with you receiving the child support on time from your ex-spouse.
+Not quite in school full time and not yet involved in any extracurricular activities that cost additional money.
+The child support ordered at the time of your divorce worked well for you, and there have been no issues with you receiving the child support on time from your ex-spouse.

 However, now your child is twelve and in middle school.
-She has no medical issues but needs to see her doctor more regularly as she has grown older and needs an annual physical as a result of playing sports.
+She has no medical issues but needs to see her doctor more regularly as she has grown older and needs an annual physical due to playing sports.

-As the costs associated with raising your daughter has increased, as well as the passing of eight years, the amount of child support that you are receiving has become insufficient.
-Will these sort of circumstances lead to an increase in child support if argued to a judge?
+As the costs associated with raising your daughter have increased and the passing of eight years, the amount of child support you are receiving has become insufficient.
+Will these sorts of circumstances lead to an increase in child support if argued to a judge?

 The answer is yes.
-A child’s growth in addition to an increase in your spouse’s income and the passage of a lengthy period of time has been shown to be enough to have a judge agree to increase a child support obligation for your child’s other parent.
+A child’s growth, in addition to an increase in your spouse’s income and the passage of a lengthy period, is enough to have a judge agree to increase a child support obligation for your child’s other parent.

-Again, it is not enough just to show that your current amount of child support is out of whack with the present financial circumstances of a party or your child.
-You must prove your case and present sufficient evidence to meet your burden of proof in order to be successful.
+Again, it is not enough to show that your current amount of child support is out of whack with the present financial circumstances or your child.
+You must prove your case and present sufficient evidence to meet your burden of proof to be successful.

 The Law Office of Bryan Fagan, PLLC- Advocates for southeast Texas Families